lucascompython/CritBot/README.md

 - [X] add Music
 - [X] get a real database probably PostgreSql
 - [ ] update to wavelink 2.0
+- [ ] follow ruff's and mypy's suggestions
 - [ ] add support for other languages with Google Translate
 - [ ] add Docker support